kbat/docs/analysis/python/README.md

 somewhere, and then you can somehow run the contents using commands in your terminal to make stuff happen.

 Sounds good?
 Then let’s get going!
+What we cover in this part of the tutorial is the last section of this part - PyROOT.
+However, if you are completely unfamiliar with Python, you might find the first lessons quite interesting!

 [python]: https://www.python.org/